pmunts/muntsos/README.txt

 -   18 July 2026 -- Upgraded Raspberry Pi kernels to 6.18.38.
 Upgraded
     BusyBox to 1.38.0.
 Upgraded the .Net Runtime to 10.0.10.

+-   19 July 2026 -- Moved the dynamic DNS client program noip2 from the
+    Initial RAM File System to an extension package.
+Use the new script /usr/local/share/noip2/register from the new noip2 extension package to register a network interface for DDNS.

 Quick Setup Instructions for the Impatient

 Instructions for installing the MuntsOS cross-toolchain development